timewave-computer/valence-coprocessor-app/docs/coordinator.md

 RUST_LOG=info cargo run --bin coordinator
 ```

-with that, the coordinator will begin looping until it is stopped.
+It will start the coordinator, which will then run in a continuous loop until manually stopped.